mstksg/inCode/copy/entries/inside.md

 Each one comes with their own unique semantics/meanings/contexts, and their own answer for what `fmap` and `(=<<)` are supposed to "mean".

-Here are some others --- with a brief description.
+Here are some others --- with brief descriptions.

 1. The world of `Either e`, which is like `Maybe` in which things may or may not be there.
 But in `Either e`, when things aren't there, they come with